Building Accountability into Your Culture: Does Your Team Have an Accountability Problem?

 These same leaders (as well as 91% of leaders in a workplace study of accountability) say that building accountability into their company cultures is at the top of their wish list for running a better company.
 Yet, according to a Workplace Accountability Study, 82% of leaders said they have very little ability to hold people accountable.

 How do you know if you have an accountability problem?
 Below are a few tell-tale signs.
 Use the signs as an opportunity to assess your own company.
+Some find it helpful to read our article with real world accountability examples prior to taking this assessment.

 Take out a piece of paper and for each item below, write down your ranking from 1-5.